SAP-samples/codejam-cap-llm/exercises/05-explore-destination-service/README.md

 ## Understand how a destination for SAP AI Core is being configured

-Your CAP application will use a destination on SAP BTP to connect to the SAP generative AI Hub instance.
-You'll be able to explore what information is configured in the destination and how you bind your CAP application to that destination for the CAP-LLM-Plugin to send HTTP requests against SAP generative AI Hub.
+Your CAP application will use a destination on SAP BTP to connect to the Generative AI Hub instance.
+You'll be able to explore what information is configured in the destination and how you bind your CAP application to that destination for the CAP-LLM-Plugin to send HTTP requests against Generative AI Hub.

 Let's start by exploring the pre-configured destination on SAP BTP.
 You can find a quick look at the destination configuration below: